shudaniel/mapache-news/README.md

 ## To Run

- - Make sure you have the JDK 1.8 installed and you have set the JAVA_HOME environment variable on your system to point to the jdk.
+ - Make sure you have the JDK 1.8 installed and you have set the JAVA_HOME environment variable on your system to point to the JDK home directory.
+ - Open a terminal window.
+ **Note** Does not work on windows command prompt.
+Must be launched from Bash (unix shell).
- - If these are setup, then running `javac -version` should display version 1.8
+ - If jdk is setup, then running `javac -version` should display version 1.8
- - To launch server, do: `./mvnw spring-boot:run`
+ - To launch server, run: `./mvnw spring-boot:run`
  - Navigate to: localhost:8080

 ## How to Use